 28.1 The effects of the various calamities are set out below.
 The calamities are listed in the order of their trade stacks, with the non-tradable calamity first, followed by the tradable major calamity, followed by the minor calamity belonging to that trade stack.
 There are no calamities associated with the first trade card stack.
-These effects are summed up in the Calamity Quick Chart.
+These effects are summarized on the calamity quick charts.